sectigo/policy-documentation/Sectigo SMIME Certification Practice Statement.md

 Except as required by applicable law, Sectigo does not warrant:

 - The accuracy, authenticity, completeness or fitness of any unverified information contained in Certificates or otherwise compiled, published, or disseminated by or on behalf of Sectigo except as it may be stated in the relevant product description below in this CPS and in the Sectigo insurance policy.
-- The accuracy, authenticity, completeness or fitness of any information contained in Sectigo Certificates, free, trial or demo Certificates.
 - In addition, shall not incur liability for representations of information contained in a Certificate except as it may be stated in the relevant product description in this CPS.
 - Does not warrant the quality, functions or performance of any software or hardware device.
 - Although Sectigo is responsible for the revocation of a Certificate, it cannot be held liable if it cannot execute it for reasons outside its own control.